Does Weed Help Your Sex Drive? What the Research Shows

 Does weed actually increase sex drive?

 Research suggests cannabis is associated with higher sexual frequency and better self-reported sexual function at low-to-moderate doses.
-A 2017 study of 50,000+ US adults found cannabis users report roughly 20% more sex than non-users (Sun & Eisenberg, PMID 29189088).
-Dose matters — high or chronic daily use can reduce desire over time.
+A 2017 study of about 51,000 US adults found cannabis users reported significantly more frequent sex than non-users (Sun & Eisenberg, PMID 29110804).
+Dose matters - high or chronic daily use can reduce desire over time.

 Why does weed make sex feel better?